Guanaco: Ecology

 Natural predators of the guanaco include pumas and the culpeo or Andean fox.
 Fox predation was unknown until 2007 when predators began to be observed in the Karukinka Reserve in Tierra del Fuego.
-Scientists attribute the reason for the alleged new predation to the unfavourable climatic conditions on the island, which are causing food to become scarce, weakening the animals.
-The absence of pumas on Tierra del Fuego is also believed to be a factor that allows the fox to occupy its ecological niche.
-Finally, it is believed that this behaviour is not new, as the fox is nocturnal, which allows it to capture most of its prey, but makes it challenging to observe.
-Faced with the threat of the red fox, guanacos resort to cooperative strategies to protect their young with a shield formation, a circle around the vulnerable.
+Scientists attribute this to the unfavourable climatic conditions on the island, which are causing food to become scarce, weakening the animals.
+The absence of pumas on Tierra del Fuego is also believed to be a factor that allows the fox to occupy their ecological niche.
+Finally, it is believed that this behaviour is not new, as the fox is nocturnal, which makes any predation challenging to observe.
+Faced with the threat of the fox, guanacos resort to cooperative strategies to protect their young with a shield formation, a circle around the vulnerable.
 If they are successful, they chase the fox away, which would be impossible with a puma.

 When threatened, the guanaco alerts the rest of the herd with a high-pitched bleating sound, which sounds similar to a short, sharp laugh.
+The male usually runs behind the herd to defend them.
 Though typically mild-mannered, guanacos often spit when threatened, and can do so up to a distance of six feet.

 Mating season

 Mating season occurs between November and February, during which males often fight violently to establish dominance and breeding rights.
 Eleven-and-a-half months later, a single chulengo is born.
 Chulengos are able to walk immediately after birth.
-Male chulengos are chased off from the herd by the dominant male around one year of age.
+Male chulengos are chased off from the herd by the dominant male at around one year old.

-Domestication
+Conservation

+While not considered an endangered species in southern Argentina and Chile, dead guanacos are a common sight throughout this region where they are entangled on fences.
+Studies have found that annual yearling mortality on fences (5.53%) was higher than adult mortality (0.84%) and was more frequent in ovine (93 cm high) than bovine (113 cm) fences.
+Most guanacos died entangled by their legs in the highest wire when trying to jump over the fence.

+Captivity and domestication

-Although the species is still considered wild, around 300 guanacos are in U.S. zoos, and around 200 are registered in private herds.
+Around 300 guanacos are in U.S. zoos, and around 200 are registered in private herds.
 Guanacos have long been thought to be the parent species of the domesticated llama, which was confirmed via molecular phylogenetic analysis in 2001, although the analysis also found that domestic llamas had experienced considerable cross-hybridization with alpacas, which are descended from the wild vicuña.

-The guanaco was independently domesticated by the Mapuche of Mocha Island in southern Chile, producing the "chilihueque" which was bred for its wool and to pull the plough.
+The guanaco was independently domesticated by the Mapuche of Mocha Island in southern Chile, producing the chilihueque, which was bred for its wool and to pull the plough.
 This animal disappeared in the 17th century when it was replaced by Old World sheep and draft animals.